Murdoch University has, from its foundation in 1974, been a university of difference.

-Murdoch University’s flagship campus in Perth is one of the largest urban university campuses in Australia and boasts a vast expanse of natural bushland teeming with unique wildlife.
+Murdoch’s flagship location in Perth is one of the largest urban campuses in Australia, boasting a working farm and a vast expanse of natural bushland teeming with unique wildlife.

 At the heart of the campus is our new teaching building, Boola Katitjin, a dynamic space that combines modern, sustainable design and digital technology, where students, teachers, and industry can learn, collaborate and socialise.

 In Perth’s southern corridor, Murdoch’s Mandurah campus is home to popular nursing degrees taught in state-of-the-art simulation suites, and our Rockingham campus hosts our pro bono law clinic and some of our successful pathways and enabling programs.
 Our international campuses in Singapore and Dubai deliver a range of undergraduate and postgraduate courses from vibrant, state-of-the-art facilities.

 Across the entire university, our shared purpose is to change lives and society for the better through accessible education and research, contributing to the solution of societal and environmental challenges and providing an inclusive, caring community in which everyone can realise their potential.